Dimethyl tetrachloroterephthalate: Toxicology

+DCPA is listed as a Group C Possible Human Carcinogen by the National Library of Medicine.

-Studies show that DCPA and TPA may cause detrimental health effects in laboratory animals, mainly weight loss and diarrhea occurring at doses of 2000 mg/kg/day.
+Studies show that DCPA and TPA may cause detrimental health effects in laboratory animals, mainly weight loss and diarrhea occurring at doses near 2000 mg/kg/day.
 There were also effects on the lungs, liver, kidney, and thyroid glands of male and female rats.
-The LD50, or 50% lethal dose of DCPA, is 12,500 mg/kg in spartan rats, and greater than 10,000 mg/kg in beagle dogs.
+The LD50, or 50% lethal dose of DCPA, is greater than 10,000 mg/kg in beagle dogs.
 In humans, it seems that DCPA is poorly absorbed, as 6% of a 25-mg dose and 12% of a 50-mg dose were absorbed according to metabolites in urine.
 Decreased motor activity and poor sight reflexes were also observed in a study on New Zealand white rabbits that were exposed to DCPA.
-There were no physical developmental effects in the offspring of pregnant rats exposed to DCPA.
-Rats whose mothers were exposed to DCPA during pregnancy had impaired higher-level learning test scores than those whose mothers were not exposed.
+Exposure from DCPA to pregnant rats resulted in reduced body weight in both mother and pup, as well as changes to the thyroid in pups.
+Additionally, rats whose mothers were exposed to DCPA during pregnancy had impaired higher-level learning test scores than those whose mothers were not exposed.
 Studies regarding the carcinogenicity of DCPA have produced mixed results.
 A study by ISK Biotech Corp. in 1993 showed DCPA leading to thyroid tumors in male and female rats, and liver tumors in female rats.
 Alternatively, a 1963 study using pure DCPA did not produce any negative results when administered to albino rats.

 Studies have demonstrated that DCPA acts as a chemical disruptor by interfering with microtubule formation in exposed cells.
 This interference results in abnormal cell division.
 The abnormal microtubules affect cell wall formation as well as chromosome replication and division.
 The key difference between DCPA and other mitotic inhibitors is that it often produces multinucleate cells.
 It essentially kills plants by inhibiting cell division in this manner.

 Exposure to DCPA has shown damaging effects in the adrenal glands, kidneys, livers, thyroids, and spleens of laboratory animals.
 The effects on the rabbits included decreased motor activity and poor reflexes.